Construction & Real Estate Companies That Sponsor J-1 Visas

 How long can I stay in the U.S. on a construction J-1?

 J-1 Trainee status lasts up to 18 months.
 J-1 Intern status (for current students or recent graduates within 12 months of degree) lasts up to 12 months.
 Extensions beyond these limits are not available under the same J-1 category.
-If you want to stay longer, you would need to change to a different visa status like H-1B.
+If you want to stay longer, you would need to change to a different visa status like H-1B visa.

 Does the two-year home residency requirement apply to construction J-1?